vanaklay/mkdiruby/README.md

   -> mkdiruby/ $ ruby lib/app.rb new_folder
   new_folder
 ```
-In our code, we filter if the user doesn't enter a folder name or if the user enters folder name seperate by space like that: `folder name to create`
+In our app.rb file, we now want to program to stop the user in case he doesn't type a folder name at all or types a folder name with spaces such as `folder chosen name`:
 ```ruby
 # ./lib/app.rb